-In order to use abbreviations in labels, you must first create an abbreviation dictionary and add to it some words and their abbreviations.
+To use abbreviations in labels, you must first create an abbreviation dictionary and add to it some words and their abbreviations.
 Once you've created a dictionary you can save it as a file that you can load to use with other maps.